thejsway/thejsway/manuscript/chapter02.md

 ## Variable naming

 To close this chapter, let's discuss variable naming.
-The computer doesn't care about variable names.
+The computer doesn’t care about variable names.
 You could name your variables using the classic example of a single letter (`a`, `b`, `c`...) or choose absurd names like `burrito`  or `puppieskittens90210`.

 Nonetheless, naming variables well can make your code much easier to read.
 Check out these two examples: